darrrgghh/Metal-Music/README.md

 - **Stimuli Extraction Procedure:**
   To capture the "core" of a vocal performance, we skip the first 30% of each track (which often contains intros or ambient passages) and extract a vocal phrase fragment of approximately 10–12 syllables.
 This method ensures that the excerpt represents a complete vocal phrase, adhering to the physiological constraints on breath and vocal production.
 - **Recording Protocol:**
   Professional metal vocalists are recruited to re-record the selected excerpts in five different vocal conditions.
 These re-recorded stimuli form the basis of our perceptual experiment, where participants are asked to "sing back" the excerpts.
-This design allows us to compare the natural (source) recordings with the studio re-recordings across different vocal techniques.
 ## Spotify 'UN'Popularity Analyzer
 The **Spotify 'UN'Popularity Analyzer** is a Python-based GUI application developed as part of our research.
 It serves to build a database of musical fragments and evaluate popularity metrics using the Spotify API.
 The tool provides: